 The REG portion of the CPA exam contains 2 testlets of 38 multiple choice questions each, adding up to 76 multiple choice questions total.
 In addition, 3 testlets are also included with 8 task based simulation questions, divided among each testlet into 1 group of 2 and 2 groups of 3.

-How Much Time Do You Have To Complete the REG Exam?
+How Much Time Do You Have To Complete the REG CPA Exam?

 Much like the FAR portion of the CPA exam, you are given 4 hours to complete this portion as well.
 Also similar is the optional 15 minute break you are allotted that doesn’t count against this time limit.

-How Is The REG Exam Graded and Weighted?
+How Is the CPA REG Exam Graded and Weighted?

 When being graded, 12 of the multiple choices questions and 1 of the task-based simulation questions aren’t counted.
 This is because they are pretested and are only used to verify how effective the test it.
 The REG Exam is weighted similarly to the FAR exam, with half of your grade being determined by the multiple choice section and the other half being determined by the simulation section.